| BWV 40 Dazu ist erschienen der Sohn

 Now in our need:

-Who could us now as Christians bring damnation?
+Who can to us as Christians bring damnation?

 4. Aria (B)